imalh2/ETC5543-Lynxx/README.md

 The report for the purposes of fulfilling the assessment requirements is the report titled 'report'.

-The report titled 'report_client' is the report modified for and delivered to the client.
+The report modified and created for the client can be found in the folder 'report-client'

 The presentation is the document titled 'presentation'.